Specialist & Referral Veterinary Services.

 - internal medicine

-Specialties are recognised by the Australasian College of Veterinary Scientists (ANZCVS).
-Learn more about specialty veterinary medicine at https://www.anzcvs.org.au/
+Specialties are recognised by the American Board of Veterinary Specialities (ABVS).
+Learn more about specialty veterinary medicine at http://www.vetspecialists.com

 If your animal develops a problem or injury requiring advanced care and procedures, your primary veterinarian or emergency room veterinarian may refer you to a veterinary specialist surgeon.